spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/delete-cluster-profile.md

   To delete a specific profile version, select the profile to display its details page.
 Use the **drop-down Menu** next to the profile name and select the version to delete, click on the **Settings** button, and select **Delete**.

-You have successfully deleted a cluster profile or profile version.
+You have successfully deleted the cluster profile or a profile version.

 ## Validate